AlexWaygood/typeshed-stats/examples/example.md

 ### Version

-The latest version of `types-Flask-Cors` aims to provide accurate annotations for `Flask-Cors~=6.0.3`.
+The latest version of `types-Flask-Cors` aims to provide accurate annotations for `Flask-Cors==6.0.3`.

 ### Number of lines

 128 (excluding blank lines)

-### Package status: *up to date*
+### Package status: *obsolete*

-These stubs should be fairly up to date.
-In typeshed's CI, [stubtest][] tests these stubs against the latest version of the runtime package that's available.
+The runtime package has added inline type hints; these typeshed stubs are now obsolete.

 ### Upload status: *uploaded*